CameronBeneteau/LineFollowingRobot/README.md

 ## Results

-On our final day of testing, our robot was able to successfully complete all 5 paths for a **grade of 100%**.
+On our final day of testing, our robot was able to successfully complete all 5 paths!
 [Video here!](https://imgur.com/a/wtMLOxQ)

 It was extremely cool to see this success from our hard work - we built our very own Tesla!

+**Grade: 100%**

 ## Next Steps
 Some fun things I would like to build on or explore relating to this project would be: